michielbdejong/fxa-self-hosting/README.md

 ### Step 3: Run build.sh

 The `build.sh` script from this repo will build the necessary Docker images.
 This will probably take up to half an hour, so grab a coffee.
-This file doesn't contain the string fxa.michielbdejong.com so you can run it without editing it first.

 ### Step 4: Run setup.sh

-The `setup.sh` script from this repo will stop and destroy all running Docker containers, so don't run it on a server where you're also running some other Docker-based things.
-Make sure to replace the string 'fxa.michielbdejong.com' with your own sub-domain before running it.
+Running `setup.sh fxa.michielbdejong.com` (script in the root of this repo) will stop and destroy all running Docker containers, so don't run it on a server where you're also running some other Docker-based things.
+Make sure to run it with your own sub-domain instead of 'fxa.michielbdejong.com', of course.
 You may also want to convert this bash script to a docker-compose.yml file if that's your thing; the result will be the same.

 The script assumes that `./fxa-cert/combined.pem` and `./fxa-cert/privkey.pem` exist.